Your smart phone is making you unhappy. Use it less.

 This is why, perhaps counterintuitively, many of my suggestions will involve acquiring more technology.
 Think about what essential features your phone provides and ask yourself if a purpose built device could provide a better, distraction free experience,

 My gateway into this line of thinking was the smartwatch.
 I often need to 2 factor authenticate applications for work which typically involves unlocking and engaging with my phone for a brief moment.
 Once eyes are trained on the screen, all bets are off.
-What starts as a simple login ends halfway down a NY Times article., A smartwatch gives you freedom from the smartphone rabbit hole by letting you engage with notificat- ions without access to the whole suite of attention stealing appse.
+What starts as a simple login ends halfway down a NY Times article, A smartwatch gives you freedom from the smartphone rabbit hole by letting you engage with notificat- ions without access to the whole suite of attention stealing apps.
 The key to making this work is to be ruthless about which notif- ications you allow through.
 Uninstall anything that you do not regularly use.
 Mute notifications on the apps you want to keep but don't want to hear from.
-If you aren't ready to kill your social media accounts;, at least mute them.
-I'vee even gone as far as creating a new phone number and email address that is only ever shared with REAL people that I care about and would want to respond to immediately.
+If you aren't ready to kill your social media accounts, at least mute them.
+I've even gone as far as creating a new phone number and email address that is only ever shared with REAL people that I care about and would want to respond to immediately.
 This: way I can turn off notifications fom the junk and let bots quietly churn in silence, If you've already burned your current number by sticking it in one too many sketchy web forms, just port it over to google voice and start fresh

 with your carrier.
 Ideally your watch should only notify you about things you really care about.
 No time wasters allowed!
 Once you have achieved notification bliss, I urge you to experiment with leaving your phone on your nightstand (or wherever it rests) any time you are home.
 If my own experience is any indication, you won't always succeed in this experiment.
-So ask yourself..
+So ask yourself...
 What is it you regularly need your phone for?
 Can you get this some other way?
 For me it was music, so I bought myself a walkman, Yes they still exist, Do you play games on your phone?
 Try a dedicated gaming handheld.
 Read the news?
-Get a magazine subscription..
+Get a magazine subscription...

 You may not immediately feel happier with less screen time.
 You might even feel BORED,